cangulo-actions/semver/README.md

 > `MAJOR.MINOR.PATCH`

-- `MAJOR` => A major released includes changes that make the app incompatible.
+- `MAJOR` => A major release includes changes that make the app incompatible.
 The first number (`MAJOR`) is increased and the previous one reset to 0.
-- `MINOR` => A minor release includes new features that consumer can integrate directly or with new inputs they can provide.
+- `MINOR` => A minor release includes new features that consumers can integrate directly or with new inputs they can provide.
 It increases the second number `MINOR` and reset the last one.
 - `PATCH` => A patch release (or simply a patch) includes bug fixes.

 This GH action aims to make the version increase depend on the commits merged.
 For that, commits must follow the next convention pattern: